Calming, Organizing and Alerting Activities for Children

 Alerting Activities for Kids

-Now for some Alerting Activities.
-These are great to use with kids who are quieter and tend to be lethargic.
-Also great to use after sitting activities to get the juices flowing again.
-Just make sure you do some type of calming activity after an Alerting activity before asking your child to sit back down to learn and work again.
+Just make sure you do some type of calming activity after an alerting activity before asking your child to sit back down to learn and work again.

 • Bouncing on a therapy ball